build-labs-studio/iyanuashiri/content/posts/adding-types-to-legacy-python-codebases.md

 Finally, in order to greatly benefit from a gradual type system, it is best to use the type checker in your continuous integration.

-You can follow me on Twitter: @IyanuAshiri and checkout my blog https://iyanuashiri.me for more Python content.
+You can follow me on Twitter: [@IyanuAshiri](https://www.twitter.com/iyanuashiri) and checkout my blog [iyanuashiri.me](https://iyanuashiri.me) for more Python content.